 Also known as vitamin B3 and nicotinamide, niacinamide is a water-soluble vitamin that works with the natural substances in your skin to help visibly improve the appearance of enlarged pores, uneven skin tone, fine lines and wrinkles, dullness, and a weakened surface.

 But niacinamide doesn't stop there!
-It also reduces the damage environmental attack can cause.
+It also reduces the damage environmental attack can cause and plays a role in helping skin to repair past damage.
 Left unchecked, this type of daily assault makes skin appear older, dull, and less radiant.

 Why You Should Use Niacinamide

 As you might have gathered, we’re very impressed with all that niacinamide can do for skin when applied via skincare products like toners, serums, moisturisers, and specialised solutions.
 Niacinamide is uniquely compatible with any of the products in your skincare routine, including those that contain retinol, peptides, hyaluronic acid, AHAs BHA, and all types of antioxidants.